VidyaMS/IndustrialAI/README.md

 a)Can we easily acquire the necessary data from the existing IT , OT systems for understanding the  existing level of sustainability and provide the required visibility ?
 b)How can we then automate and optimize the process further?

-Data related to product sustainability - regarding material, design, manufacturing processes, distribution , usage etc lies in in different systems.
-There is a need to have a unified view of the data with contextuality.
-Technolgy such as digital twin plays an important role.
-The data unification can be virtual as in the case of <a href="https://www.iiot.university/blog/what-is-uns%3F"> Unified Name Space </a>

 <a href="https://www.mdpi.com/2071-1050/17/16/7316">A Review of Digital Twin Integration in Circular Manufacturing for Sustainable Industry Transition</a> Enabling sustainability in manufacturing with digital twin frameworks that deliver incremental value.

 <a href="https://link.springer.com/article/10.1007/s00170-022-09295-w"> A generic asset model for implementing product digital twins in smart remanufacturing </a> How can product digital twin  enable smarter remanufacturing .
 This paper provides a guideline of  building digital twin to mitigate some of the challenges.